callstack/react-native-testing-library/README.md

 ### Custom Jest Preset (React Native before 0.71)

-We generally advise to use the "react-native" preset when testing with this library.
+We generally advise using the "react-native" preset when testing with this library.

-However, if you use React Native version earlier than 0.71 with [modern Jest fake timers](https://jestjs.io/blog/2020/05/05/jest-26#new-fake-timers) (default since Jest 27), you'll need to apply this custom Jest preset or otherwise awaiting promises, like using `waitFor` or `findBy*`, queries will fail with timeout.
+However, if you use React Native version earlier than 0.71 with [modern Jest fake timers](https://jestjs.io/blog/2020/05/05/jest-26#new-fake-timers) (default since Jest 27), you'll need to apply this custom Jest preset or otherwise awaiting promises, like using `waitFor` or `findBy*`, queries will fail with a timeout.

 This is a [known issue](https://github.com/facebook/react-native/issues/29303).
 It happens because React Native's Jest preset overrides native Promise.
 Our preset restores it to defaults, which is not a problem in most apps out there.